 A new study demonstrates that HFC-23 (CF3H) is not formed during the decomposition of HFOs and HCFOs in the troposphere

-Most HFOs and HCFOs decompose in the atmosphere via an intermediate product which then breaks down further.
-The breakdown of the intermediate product CF3CHO (trifluoroacetaldehyde) has been investigated as early as the 1990s.
-In 2021 EFCTC published an analysis of the atmospheric degradation of this intermediate, which can occur via three routes.
-In that same year, a non-peer-reviewed publication proposed that the intermediate CF3CHO also breaks down to produce significant quantities of the high global warming potential substance HFC-23 (CF3H).
+Most HFOs and HCFOs decompose in the atmosphere via an intermediate product that then breaks down further to give hydrogen fluoride (HF) and carbon dioxide (CO2).
+The breakdown of the intermediate product (CF3CHO trifluoroacetaldehyde) has been investigated as early as the 1990s.
+It had been proposed in 2021 that the intermediate CF3CHO breaks down to produce significant quantities of the high global warming potential substance HFC-23 (CF3H).
 This has now been shown to be incorrect.
 New experimental work, published in 2022, demonstrates that HFC-23 (CF3H) is NOT formed during the decomposition of HFOs and HCFOs in the troposphere.
-This supports earlier work, including from 2006, which concluded that CF3H formation from CF3CHO is of no significance.
+This supports earlier work, including from 2006, that CF3H formation from CF3CHO is of no significance.

-Together, the studies confirm that these HFOs and HCFOs are ultra-low GWP substances, which breakdown in the troposphere to naturally occurring substances, with their expected contribution to TFA in the environment being extremely small.
-They are making an important contribution to delivering safe energy efficient applications and lower overall greenhouse gas emissions.
+These results confirm that the HFOs and HCFOs are ultra-low GWP substances that make an important contribution to delivering safe energy efficient applications and lower overall greenhouse gas emissions.